 As per GST Act, all supplies of goods or/and services imported in India shall be treated as an inter-state supply and therefore attracts Integrated Goods and Services Tax (IGST) along with the custom duty.
+If you wanted to know what is the place of supply when goods imported into or exported from India, then read the full article.

 The RCM is applicable on the import wherein the importer is liable to pay IGST.
 However, there is an exception on which RCM is not applicable that is on services related to Online Information Data Access and Retrieval (OIDAR) the supplier has to register and pay taxes.